 Street Food Phnom Penh is probably the biggest hidden gem of the street food scene in South-East Asia.
 I originally wrote this piece after spending a a month here.
-Now that I am living here (3+months and counting) I have decided to shake up this article.
+Now that I am living in the city (6+months and counting) I have decided to shake up this article.
 Turns there is much more to the Phnom Penh street food scene than I had imagined.

 Phnom Penh and Cambodia are street food heaven.
 Street food is not for the tourists here (well some of it is), it feeds the masses.
 There is street food during the day, but it is once the sun goes down that the plastic chairs come out and the sounds and smells of Phnom Penh street food start to hit you.

 Here’s our top guide to street food dining in Phnom Penh!

 - Where can you eat street food in Phnom Penh?